We are the custodians of natural landscapes that are invaluable in terms of biodiversity, right at Africa’s southernmost tip.

 Ecosystem Services Team Members:

 Morné is from the small town of Elim – a member of the NWSMA, and a culturally rich town.
-He has been working with Joey and his team for about 20 years.
-He also started at the NWSMA in 2009.
+He has been working with the NWSMA since 2009, originally as a member of Joey Cloete’s team (before Joey retired).
+Today he works with team leader, Denver Engel.

-Bradley is a relatively new member of the Ecosystem Services team, joining Joey Cloete’s team in 2015.
+Bradley is a relatively new member of the Ecosystem Services team, joining Joey Cloete’s team in 2015 (today the team is led by Denver Engel).
 He grew up on farms around the district.
 He is also the youngest member of the team.